rackerlabs/technical-blog/_posts/2015-10-01-keystone_horizon_nginx.md

     mkdir /etc/uwsgi

 Ubuntu runs the Nginx server in the www-data group.
-The following will add the keystone users as an additional member of this group.
-By doing this we allow for proper resource access between the web server and keystone.
+The following command adds the keystone users as an additional member of this group.
+By doing this, we allow for proper resource access between the web server and keystone.

     usermod -G www-data keystone

 uwsgi has a broad set of configuration parameters.
 We are only going to set a minimum number of values to get this configuration running.
 You need to read the uwsgi documentation to ensure proper security is set up and the best performance values are selected for your environment.
-We will set uwsgi up to run 10 processes with 2 threads per process.
-The keystone process will run as the keystone user and the www-data group.  will create the needed uwsgi configuration file for running keystone admin requests:
+We set uwsgi to run 10 processes with 2 threads per process.
+The keystone process runs as the keystone user and the www-data group.
+The following creates the needed uwsgi configuration file for running keystone admin requests:

     cat >> /etc/uwsgi/keystone-admin.ini << EOF
     [uwsgi]